rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 The motivation for these definitions is that relative wires allows us to "reuse" cells in the trace table.
 This could potentially reduce the number of constraints in the trace table whilst still being able to express the same computation.
 This is especially useful for gates that have a large number of inputs, such as the poseidon gate.

-We now continue defining more projections for properads and gates to define relative wires.
+We now continue defining more projections for properads and gates to complete the formal specification of relative wires.

 $$
 \begin{array}{cc}